🎙️

 ⏱ Timeline Breakdown

-00:00The T3 radio by Dieter Rams is described as minimal, functional, and beautiful.
+00:00The T3 radio, designed by Dieter Rams for Braun, is identified as a minimal, functional, and beautiful product.

 💬 Notable Quotes